 The UDC shall conduct hearings and, to the best extent possible, shall informally resolve cases involving high moderate or low moderate charges in accordance with the list of charges and related sanctions noted as "Appendix 3.1.A: Offense Categories."
-Unresolved cases and cases involving serious charges are forwarded to the institution disciplinary panel, and may be referred to the IDP without a hearing.
+Unresolved cases and cases involving serious charges are forwarded to the institution disciplinary panel.